Short story about a downturn in fortune.

-Tracy sighed, getting up from her desk, she went to put the kettle on the stove.
+Tracy sighed.
+Getting up from her desk, she went to put the kettle on the stove.

-Lucy, her black Labrador, heard the rattle of the biscuit tin, and padded over into the shabby kitchen.
+Lucy, her black Labrador, heard the rattle of the biscuit tin and padded over into the shabby kitchen.

-She sat in the only comfortable chair she owned and sipped her coffee as she reflected on how she’d reached this point in her life.
+Sitting in the only comfortable chair she owned, she sipped her coffee as she reflected on how she’d reached this point in her life.
 Lucy laid her head upon Tracy’s knee, her soulful eyes watchful for a piece of broken chocolate biscuit.

 Life had taken a strange turn a year ago, when she’d gone from being a successful author, to a sad, destitute, lonely woman.

 She met ‘Michael’ on line.
 The photo he supplied, showed a clean cut, middle-aged man, sitting on a motorbike.
 In another photograph he was paddling a canoe, waving to the camera, a huge smile upon his handsome face.
 He explained that he lived in Cairns, but he often visited Sydney, where Tracy lived.

 She was hooked.

-On one of their long telephone calls he told her “I want to marry you.”
+On one of their long telephone calls he told her, “I want to marry you.”

 A few weeks later there was a worrying call from him.
 “The banking system over here is absolute rubbish,” he said, “I’m not able to bank my pay, I’ve had to pawn my watch.”

 He told her how to send it via Western Union, to bypass the bank.

-Tracy was so worried, she begged him to come home straight away; she wanted to take care of him.
+Tracy was so worried.
+She begged him to come home straight away; she wanted to take care of him.

-“I want to come home, desperately, but it means breaking my contract, or I’ll be stuck here for a year.
-Could you send twenty thousand dollars, or is that too much to ask?”
+“I want to come home, desperately, but it means breaking my contract, Could you possibly send twenty thousand dollars?”
+She paused.
+“Or is that too much to ask?”
 He sounded weak and vulnerable.

-“Stop worrying Darling, I know what I’m doing, you’ll see.”
+“Stop worrying Darling.
+I know what I’m doing, you’ll see.”
 Tracy tried to reassure her daughter.